Getting started with streaming ingestion from Amazon Managed Streaming for Apache Kafka (Amazon MSK) - Amazon Redshift

 refresh_time timestamp without time zone The time the refresh started

-It's important to note if you have business logic in your materialized view definition that parsing errors can cause streaming ingestion to be blocked in some cases.
-This might lead to where you have to drop and re-create the materialized view.
-To avoid this, we recommend that you keep your parsing logic as simple as possible and perform most of your business-logic checks on the data following ingestion.
-The following example shows how you can use CAN_JSON_PARSE function to guard against errors and more successfully ingest data.
+It's important to note if you have business logic in your materialized view definition that results in business logic errors, this can result in ingestion failures in streaming ingestion in some cases.
+This might lead to you having to drop and re-create the materialized view.
+To avoid this, we recommend that you keep your business logic simple and run additional logic on the data after you ingest it.

 6. Refresh the view, which invokes Amazon Redshift to read from the topic and load data into the materialized view.